telerik/blazor-docs/components/dropdownlist/overview.md

 * `Class` - the CSS class that will be rendered on the main wrapping element of the dropdownlist.

-* `PopupClass` - additional CSS class to customize the appearance of the DropDownList's dropdown.

 * `Data` - allows you to provide the data source.
 Required.

 * `DefaultText` -  simple hint to be displayed when no item is selected yet.
 In order for it to be shown, the `Value` parameter should be set to a default value depending on the type defined in the `ValueField` parameter.
 For example, `0` for an `int`, and `null` for an `int?` or `string`.
 You need to make sure that it does not match the value of an existing item in the data source.
 See the first example in the [Examples section](#examples) in this article and in the [Input Validation]({%slug common-features/input-validation%}#dropdownlist) article.